wrldspawn/gmsv_surffix/README.md

 > [!CAUTION]
 > This is by far not production ready.

-- sourcesdk-minimal fix PR (cannot compile unless manually fixed)
+- [sourcesdk-minimal fix PR](https://github.com/danielga/sourcesdk-minimal/pull/49) (cannot compile unless manually fixed)
-- Find a better way to get `g_pEntityList`, as it'll currently crash when raytracing (consistent repro: failing beginning of surf_shade b3)
 - Windows 32bit and Linux signatures
 - Figure out why cvars are invisible (and also force sv_bounce to be visible)
 - See if noclip workaround from SM plugin is needed